-When you install a Helm chart, Tiller (the Helm server) creates an instance of that chart in your Kubernetes cluster.
-This instance is called a release, and Tiller uses it to track all of the objects and resources that the chart creates.
-So when you need to manage the Operator or Couchbase Server using Helm, you do so by making changes to the release.
+When you install a Helm chart, the Helm client creates an instance of the chart in your Kubernetes cluster.
+This instance is called a release, and Helm uses it to manage all of the objects and resources that the chart creates.
+When you deploy the Autonomous Operator or another component via the Couchbase Helm Chart, you will manage the deployed resources by making updates to the release in Helm.

 helm upgrade --values myvalues.yaml <release-name> couchbase/couchbase-operator

 It’s important that you make your updates using the

 kubectl or simply editing chart resources.

 This is to ensure that Helm can continue to update and manage all resources appropriately.

 Upgrading the Autonomous Operator and Admission Controller to a newer version requires that you upgrade the release to a newer version of its chart.
 This allows Helm to ensure that all dependencies specified by the chart get updated appropriately.

 <chart-version> is the version of the Couchbase Helm Chart that you want to upgrade to, and

 <release-name> is the name of the release that is managing the instance of the Autonomous Operator that you wish to upgrade.

 Refer to the Operator upgrade documentation for more information about the upgrade process.